-Before creating your risk management plan, it’s essential to understand the definition of “risk.”
+Before creating your risk management plan, it’s essential to understand what “risk” really means.

 A risk that has happened is an event or incident.
 In cybersecurity, the term “event” refers to some unusual and observable occurrence, such as someone trying to breach the system.
 If the breach attempt succeeds, that’s an “incident.”
 In other words, a cybersecurity incident is an event that results in damage or exposure to information security assets and operations.

 Once you fully understand the meaning of risk, you can begin managing it.
-The risk management process involves a series of actions, each leading to the next and each important to your risk management program.
+The risk management process involves a series of actions, each step leading to the next one and all of them critical to your risk management program.

 - Risk identification